 Now time for the chicken bus, sure this is an adventure, and from my experience traveling Guatemala, it is a bit of a controversial transport option.

 For the most part, it appears the locals understandably don’t want tourists to take these chicken buses due to safety concerns, and being a foreigner you generally become a target.
 Though travelers think this mindset is an old school, not a realistic approach, and if you use common sense you will be fine.

 You know you best, and whether or not this will be an appropriate option.
 Nevertheless, it will for sure be an adventure for travelers looking to get off the beaten track and have meaningful experiences with locals.

-Though what you need to know is that contrary to what many blogs say, there are no direct chicken buses from Antigua to Panajachel or vice versa.
-This is all pre-covid information, perhaps as time goes on life gets back to normal this will restart, but for now, the only option is taking 3 separate buses.
+However what you need to know is that contrary to what many blogs say, there are no direct chicken buses from Antigua to Panajachel or vice versa.
+This is all pre-COVID information, perhaps as time goes on life gets back to normal this will restart, but for now, the only option is taking 3 separate buses.